-Hazards: cot canopy, fairy lights, cot bumper, toys, throw, mobile.
-Credit: Pinterest
+Hazards: A cot canopy, cot bumper, fairy lights, toys, a throw and a mobile.
+Credit: Pinterest.

 They may make a cot look soft and safe, but bumpers can do more harm than good.
 A US study found that 27 children died over a 20-year period due to suffocation or strangulation related to cot bumpers.

 Wiggill warns that when babies roll for the first time, they aren't able to roll back the other way, creating a serious danger if the bedding is too soft and bumpers are in the cot.

 "Babies can become wedged against a cot bumper and they can overheat and suffocate because their face is pressed against the soft fabric," she says.

 In nursery photos, people often use a fluffy white sheepskin to line wicker bassinets and Moses baskets.